Degradation & Insolation Corrected CUF

 2. Normalizes for actual vs expected insolation

-A cloudy month or weak-sunlight month can drop CUF even if the plant ran perfectly.
+A cloudy month or low-irradiance month can reduce CUF even if the plant operated correctly.
 The calculator corrects the CUF by comparing the sunlight you expected with the sunlight you actually received.

 3. Helps evaluate performance trends correctly